Erruar/Saku-Overclock/README.md

     <h1 align="center">Notifications</h1>
     <img alt="Picture" src="https://github.com/Erruar/Saku-Overclock/blob/master/Images/main/main-notifications.png"></img>
     <p> </p>
-    <p  >The application has a convenient notification system.
-If you have applied something or not, or an error has occurred, you will find out about it first!
-To save laptop resources, notifications are cleared themselves if there are more than 6 of them</p>
+    <p  >View the detailed status of every action in the Notification Center.
+The system explains which settings were applied and identifies any errors.
+These logs persist across application restarts for easy troubleshooting.</p>
     <p> </p>
     <br />
     <br />
-    <h1 align="center">Profile Switcher</h1>
+    <h1 align="center">Preset Switcher</h1>
     <div align="center">
       <img alt="Overclock Interface" src="https://github.com/Erruar/Saku-Overclock/blob/master/Images/main/main-profiles.gif" width="100%">
       <p><i>*Animation will be smoother on your device</i></p>
     </div>
     <p> </p>
-    <p  >If you want to switch the profile to see the difference in performance, but that's the problem!
-This is exactly what the quick profile switch was created for!
-Switch your settings comfortably or use the preset ones with <strong>CTRL + ALT + W</strong> for custom profiles and <strong>CTRL + ALT + P</strong> for premade profiles.</p>
+    <p>Use the Preset Switcher feature to change presets instantly using hotkeys.
+A non-intrusive overlay displays the active preset name and description.
+Use <strong>CTRL + ALT + W</strong> for custom presets and <strong>CTRL + ALT + P</strong> for premade presets.</p>
-   <i>*You can see key bindings in application settings</i>
+    <i>*You can view the key bindings in the application settings.</i>
   </ol>
 </details>